wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Ken: Oh, I'm fine, it'll take more than a few fat blokes in dresses to bother me.
 I ??????.

-D1: Well, we'd better get back home, come along ladies.
+Florence: Well, we'd better get back home, come along ladies.

 Dames: _bye Dorothy, nice to meet you_